 Textiles and Clothing Museum collection

-The historic costume and textile collection began in 1923 as a teaching tool for the Department of Textiles and Clothing.
-The early involvement of faculty shaped the collection’s dual focus on ethnic textiles and pragmatic examples of everyday dress.
+The early involvement of Textiles and Clothing Department faculty shaped the museum collection’s dual focus on ethnic textiles and pragmatic examples of everyday dress in the U.S..
 When the Textiles and Clothing Museum opened in 2007, the name was retained as a reference to the former department.
 The collection still operates as a teaching program within the apparel, merchandising, and design program of the Department of Apparel, Events, and Hospitality Management.
-It includes over 9,500 examples of historic and ethnic dress, accessories, and textiles.
+It includes nearly 9,000 examples of historic and global cultural dress, accessories, and textiles.